CDCgov/prime-reportstream/prime-router/docs/getting-started/fhir-functions.md

   </tr>
 </table>

-This how the shorthands would be used in receiver settings:
+This is how the shorthands would be used in receiver settings:

 ```yaml
 jurisdictionalFilter: